 EnerKnol’s Visual Primer – Aggressive State and Utility Decarbonization Goals Behind Boom in Large-Scale Solar

 Utility-scale solar is growing at a remarkable pace driven by declining costs, state clean energy commitments, retirement of fossil-fueled generation, and utility decarbonization goals.
 The industry is poised to add about 13.5 gigawatts of new projects this year, outpacing the previous annual record of 8 GW set in 2016, according to the U.S. Energy Information Administration.

-The prolific growth in distributed solar is forcing states to re-examine their policies.
+The prolific growth in distributed energy resources is forcing states to re-examine their policies.
 State efforts range from modernizing interconnection standards and enhancing distribution system planning, to rewriting solar net metering rules.
-Keep on top of the latest changes in solar energy policy by accessing EnerKnol’s Quarterly Tracking Table below.
+Keep on top of the latest changes in solar energy policy by accessing EnerKnol’s Quarterly Tracking Table.
 The Table provides a comprehensive, up-to-date…...

 EnerKnol’s Visual Primer – States Seek Closer Scrutiny of Net Metering as Utilities Push for Reforms

 The debate over net metering for rooftop solar power continues across U.S. states as utilities seek rate structures that reduce the compensation for power exported to the grid or add charges to avoid shifting grid maintenance costs to non-solar customers.
 More than 20 states are reexamining the policy to more precisely assess the value of distributed generation.
 Some have changed their rules, while others have initiated studies, and a few have opted to continue with net metering.
 Critical findings across state commissions will influence the outcomes in other states.